kmsmith137/n2k/README.md

 ./test-correlator
 ```

+The n2k library contains:

+  - An int4+4 GPU visibility matrix kernel with a boolean RFI mask.

+  - GPU kernels which implement the high-speed RFI masking logic in CHIME/CHORD.

 Some loose ends that I might fix later.
 Let me know if you'd like me to prioritize any of these.
 See `n2k.hpp` for more info: